siridamineni/siri-damineni-capstone-project/readme.md

   - Create Server

-    - express project with with routing all the dependecies installed
+    - express project with  routing all the dependecies installed
     - Create Migrations and seed
       - Excercise Table
         - Organize diverse workout categories into subcategories based on target body parts, along with detailed exercise information for each